 ESA's operations managers: the 'Right Stuff'

-They have a passion for space and are among the best engineers anywhere, managing flight operations for exploration and Earth missions worth billions of euro.
-But above all, ESA's spacecraft operations managers are team leaders, working to motivate people and manage complex systems on the cutting edge of human exploration.
+They have a passion for space and are some of the best engineers anywhere, conducting flight operations for exploration, technology and Earth missions worth billions of euros.
+Above all, ESA’s flight directors and spacecraft operations managers are team leaders, working to motivate people and manage complex systems on the cutting edge of exploration.

-The successful launch and operation of any ESA mission requires a multi-disciplinary team working across the agency and supported by industry and academia.
-However, it is the spacecraft operations manager, the ubiquitous 'SOM', who is immediately responsible for day-to-day flight activities and for solving the myriad problems that inevitably arise when complex satellites voyage into space.
+The launch and operation of any ESA mission requires a multidisciplinary ‘team of teams’ working across the agency and supported by industry and academia.
+However, it is the spacecraft operations manager, the ubiquitous SOM, who is immediately responsible for day-to-day flight activities, planning and execution, and for solving the myriad problems that inevitably arise when complex satellites voyage into space.

 ESA operates a growing number of missions from ESOC, the European Space Operations Centre, Darmstadt, Germany, while the Proba-series of missions are controlled from Redu Centre, Belgium.

-Some two dozen men and women are presently working as SOMs or mission directors on current and future missions, comprising some of the most talented and qualified engineers in Europe.
-A SOM is assigned to each ESA mission, and his/her first task is to build up the Flight Control Team, a team of spacecraft engineers who specialise in each of the mission's technical areas, including attitude and orbit control, power and thermal and on-board computer systems.
+An SOM is assigned to each current and upcoming ESA mission, and his/her first task is to build the Flight Control Team, comprising spacecraft engineers and technicians who specialise in each of the mission’s technical areas, including attitude and orbit control, power and thermal and onboard computer systems.

-Teams are multidisciplinary and multicultural, and the engineers provide oversight for their missions 24 hours per day, 365 days per year.
+Teams are multidisciplinary and multicultural, and provide oversight for their missions 24 hours per day, 365 days per year.

 "In space, teamwork is crucial to success.
 The stakes are high, missions can be valued in the billions of euro and the scientific data may be literally irreplaceable.
 The spacecraft operations manager builds a team and assumes responsibility – and when problems happen, time is critical and solutions unobvious, it's the SOM and his or her team who take the lead," says Paolo Ferri, Head of Mission Operations at ESOC.